AG: Mom, boyfriend arrested for asking people to lie about 5-year-old NH boy who’s been missing for 6 months

 MERRIMACK, N.H.
 (WHDH) - A mother and her boyfriend have been arrested in connection with the disappearance of her 5-year-old son, who hasn’t been seen in six months, authorities announced Monday.

-Danielle Denise Dauphinais, 35, and Joseph Stapf, 30, are facing charges including witness tampering and child endangerment, Attorney General John M. Formella, New Hampshire State Police Colonel Nathan A. Noyes, and Merrimack Police Chief Brian K. Levesque said in a joint press release.
+Danielle Denise Dauphinais, 35, and Joseph Stapf, 30, were taken into custody Sunday in the Bronx by New York City Transit Authority officers on warrants charging them with witness tampering and child endangerment, New Hampshire Attorney General John M. Formella, New Hampshire State Police Colonel Nathan A. Noyes, and Merrimack Police Chief Brian K. Levesque said in a joint press release.

-Dauphinais and Stapf were nabbed Sunday in the Bronx by New York City Transit Authority officers.
+They faced a judge in Bronx County Criminal Court late Monday night, where they waived extradition.
+They are being returned to N.H. for an arraignment in Hillsborough County Superior Court.

-The couple is accused of asking other people to lie about Elijah Lewis and where he was living, knowing that child protection service workers were searching for the boy, authorities said.
-They also allegedly violated a duty of care, protection or support for Lewis.
+Dauphinais and Stapf are accused of asking other people to lie about 5-year-old Elijah Lewis and where he was living, knowing that child protection service workers were searching for the boy, authorities said.
+They also allegedly violated a duty of care, protection, or support for Elijah.

-Lewis, whose last known address was in Merrimack, New Hampshire, was reported missing on Thursday.
+Elijah, whose last known address was in Merrimack, New Hampshire, was reported missing to police by the Division for Children, Youth, and Families on Thursday.

 Dauphinais and Stapf had been living in Stapf’s mother’s home but they had not been seen or heard from until they were taken into custody.